 The following poem, A Cry From Mid-Space, was written at a time in my life when those things I dreamt about doing were not going to happen.
-In a long life, unrealized dreams are commonplace, they move on in spite of your desires to be fulfilled.
-They enable you now to dream anew.
-When we lose the capacity to dream the flames of hope flicker out and the path to fulfillment blurs until a new spark lights the way for new dreams to occur.
+In a long life, unrealized dreams are commonplace moving on in spite of desires being unfulfilled enabling a person to dream anew.
+When we lose the capacity to dream the flames of hope flicker out as the path to fulfillment blurs until a new spark lights the way for dreams to reoccur.

 What's the old adage ?
-"It's not the number of times you're knocked down but, what counts, is the number of times you get back up.
+"It's not the number of times you are knocked down, but, it is the number of times you get up, that counts."

 * * *

 God damned you Dreams, whore no more to me, release me

 To covet grayness bleating from a sullen sky .